Semhar Araia

 Semhar Araia is an Eritrean American social activist, professor and international lawyer.
-She is the founder and Executive Director of the Diaspora African Women's Network (DAWN) non-governmental organization.
+She is the founder and executive director of the Diaspora African Women's Network (DAWN) non-governmental organization.
 Semhar was recently appointed as UNICEF USA Managing Director of Diaspora and Multicultural Partnership.

 Personal life

-Araia was born between 1978 and 1979 in New York City to immigrants from the Province of Eritrea in the former Ethiopian Empire.
+Araia was born between 1978 and 1979 in New York City to immigrants from Eritrea.
 Her parents had emigrated to the United States in the late 1960s for education and work.
 She was named after the coastal Eritrean province of Semhar.

 For her post-secondary studies, Araia earned a bachelor's degree from the University of Saint Thomas in Saint Paul, Minnesota.
 She was subsequently admitted to the University of Michigan and American University law schools, but opted instead to attend the Marquette University Law School in Wisconsin in order to remain closer to her family.
 Araia later worked toward and received a J.D. degree from the institution in 1999.